-Offer of Early Help
+Offer of Early Help Together we live, learn and flourish

-Our Vision is based on 3 Core Christian Values, respect, Courage and Compassion.
+Our Vision is based on 3 Core Christian Values, Respect, Courage and Compassion.

 Ampney Crucis is a school family, where, through different experiences our children grow surrounded by love, so they are strong both in body and in mind.